Have the freshest free hiking tips sent to you each month!

 I started out backpacking with the Girl Scouts, so maybe that's why I'm nostalgic about girlfriend trail time.

-Without guys around, you can forget about hair styles and whether there's trail dirt on your face.
+Without guys around, you can forget about hair styles and feeling weird about wearing the same shirt three days in a row.

 Certain subjects tend to come up and are discussed freely.